krauzer/phase_0_unit_1/week_3/1_git_started/my_solution.md

 - Push files to a remote repository

-	1. Create Link between local and remote repositories:
+	1. Create Link between local and remote repositories (Done only once):

 	$ git remote add origin _url of repository(//site/username/name_of_repo.git)_

-	do this once

 	2. Push your files